 - Promote active citizenship for people with disability.

-You can contact our Peer Network Coordinator, Ronnie (Veronica) Burkin at firstname.lastname@example.org to find out how you can connect with a local Peer-to-Peer Network, or if you are you interested in developing a Peer-to-Peer Network.
+To find out how you can connect with a local peer group or if you are interested in developing a group, contact firstname.lastname@example.org.

 “The Peer-to-Peer network has benefitted me and my family immensely.
 I got a much better understanding of the NDIS through the monthly meetings.
 I was supported by the peer network when I came up against a few issues with providers.
 I was given great advice on what to do to resolve issues in a positive way, I was encouraged and supported to self-manage my daughter’s funding which is working out very well and benefitting my daughter greatly.
 I am very grateful that a network like this exists and couldn’t have done it without them.”